Table of Contents

 The main objective of the paper is to develop a theoretical basis and a concept of the monitoring procedure of the technical parameters of warehouse racks, focusing on high-bay warehouses and high storage warehouses.
 Displacement of rack elements and settlement of racks are also going to be researched.
 Fatigue and wear of the elements are going to be analysed.

-Securing of safety by monitoring of technical parameters in warehouse racks, in high-bay warehouses and high storage warehouses-literature review of the problem, M Kostrzewski, 2017
+Securing of safety by monitoring of technical parameters in warehouse racks, M Kostrzewski, 2017

-Inspectors follow a systematic process to evaluate rack load capacity and structural integrity, inspecting racking condition and verifying compliance with applicable regulations.
-Key factors considered include:
+Inspectors follow a systematic process to evaluate rack load capacity and structural integrity.
+Key factors include:

-Design and evaluation must also account for external factors such as seismic activity to protect racking integrity.
+Design and evaluation must also account for external factors such as seismic activity.

 Seismic Design Rules for Storage Racking Systems

-storage racking systems cannot be considered as steel buildings, Eurocode 3 and usual structural elements, connections and structures and to assess design rules for storage racking.
+Storage racking systems cannot be considered as steel buildings, Eurocode 3 and usual structural elements.

 Seismic behavior of steel storage pallet racking systems, CA Castiglioni, 2016